irfanhakim-as/linux-wiki/topics/fonts.md

     - Menu: `SF Pro Display 12pt`
     - Window title: `SF Pro Display 12pt`

-    You may adjust the font sizes to your liking.
+    You may adjust the font choices and sizes to your liking.

-4. Restart your system for the changes to take effect.
+5. Restart your system for the changes to take effect.

 ---